The Commonplace

 0.24

 Long-term evidence on generative AI’s structural labor‑market effects is scarce; few longitudinal studies exist.
-Other null_result high availability of long-term / longitudinal studies on generative AI effects
+Other null_result availability of long-term / longitudinal studies on generative AI effects

 n=17